swcarpentry/git-novice/episodes/06-ignore.md

 having them all listed could distract us from changes that actually matter, so let's tell Git to ignore them.

-We do this by creating a file in the root directory of our project called `.gitignore`:
+We do this by creating a file in the root directory of our project called `.gitignore`. __In the console__, let's use:

 ```r
 usethis::edit_file(".gitignore")